-The team will have its own objective as a team, and it will contribute to increase in net sales by actualizing the demand created through planned proposals.
-Instead of pursuing sales in a flow, the team only needs to accumulate future digital assets according to the plan.
+Works will have its own objective as a team, and it will contribute to increase in net sales by actualizing the demand created through planned proposals.
+Instead of pursuing sales in a flow, the Works only needs to accumulate future digital assets according to the plan.